hugoalh/deno-lint-rules/docs/rules/no-import-absolute.md

 Import module via absolute path is a bad practice as it ties the code using it to your computer, thus makes it unusable in packages distribution for instance.

 > [!NOTE]
-> - Due to the Deno linter framework limitations, detect imports from imports map is not possible.
+> - Due to the Deno linter plugin API limitations, detect imports from imports map is not possible.

 ## 🔧 Options